Styyx1/Animonculory-Visual-Overhaul-OLD-UNSUPPORTED/Readme.md

 Downloading and installing AVO can take a while depending on your internet connection and computer.
 To install AVO, complete the following steps.

-1. Open Wabbajack and click on browse modlists.
+1. Head to the Release tab here and download the only available version.
-2. Press the download button on AVO and wait for it to download.
+2. Open Wabbajack and choose ``install from disk`` then select the downloaded file
 3. Set the installation folder to be somewhere like C:\Games\AVO. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster
 5. Press the play button to begin.